Draft 2025-2030 Transportation Improvement Program

 NYSDOT Resources

-Refer to the resources below for information on roadway functional class and eligibility.
+The following resources provide information on roadway functional class and eligibility.
 The Local Projects Manual contains detailed information on federal-aid requirements.

 NYSDOT Roadway Inventory System Map